qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/governance/organisation/psc.rst

    OSGeo.
 To present the PSC with financial options for any initiative requiring funding.
 * **Release Manager**
    To oversee timely, regular, stable releases of QGIS on the various supported platforms.
-To recruit and support build managers to create packages for supported platforms.
-To oversee the maintenance of the trac bug tracking system.
+With the PSC, determine timelines for freezes, releases, and general release and maintenance policies.
+Recruit and support build managers to create packages for supported platforms.
 * **Design Advisor**
    To oversee activities related to QGIS branding, including logo, user experience, icons, and other graphic elements common to both the application and the project's